PrestaShop/prestashop.github.io/news/_posts/2017-02-07-announcing-our-2017-release-schedule.md

 * All these dates are estimates.
 There are not set in stone, and may change depending on ongoing developments.
 * There can be more than 2 patch releases for each 1.7 minor release.
 Indeed, should a pressing issue arise (such as an urgent issue or a security fix), we would of course build another patch version, released as soon as the fix is in place.
-* While there is no mention of a possible v1.6.2.0, keep in mind that we are still open to a minor 1.6 version, should excellent (and 1.7-compatible) community contributions justify it.
+* While there is no mention of a possible v1.6.2.0, keep in mind that we are still open to a minor 1.6 version, should excellent (and 1.7-ported) community features justify it.

 ## Organization